-- General Liability: In total, ultimate net loss and ALAE decreased by 2% since our June 2015 analysis, mainly driven by better than expected loss emergence in years 2010/11 and 2012/13 to 2014/15.
-This was slightly offset by deterioration in the 2008/09, 2009/10 and 2011/12 accident years as a result of greater than expected loss emergence. - Auto Liability: Results for all years improved approximately 8% or \$2.7 million.
-All years showed favorable or stable loss development since the June 30, 2015 analysis.
-Frequency has been generally declining since 2000/01.
-The average severity increased significantly for the 2008/09 through 2014/15 years but shows considerable volatility by year. - Auto Physical Damage: Overall our ultimate loss and ALAE estimates decreased by \$69,000, driven by the 2013/14 and 2014/15 accident years.
-The favorable results for these two years were partially offset by deterioration in the 2012/13 year.
-Frequency has been relatively stable over the last five years, which means that variation across these years is severity driven. - Errors and Omissions: We note that all claims have been closed for the accident years where NJSIG retained liability (2002/03 to 2007/08) since June 30, 2015 and we assume no further IBNR. - Property: Favorable loss emergence in the 2011/12, 2012/13 and 2014/15 years was partially offset by deterioration in 2013/14.
+- General Liability: In total, ultimate net loss and ALAE decreased by \$65,000 since our June 2016 analysis.
+Unfavorable experience caused by greater than expected loss emergence in 2004/05 and large loss emergence in years 2006/07, 2012/13 and 2013/14 was more than offset by stable or favorable experience in all other years. - Auto Liability: Results for all years improved approximately 7% or \$2.3 million.
+All years showed favorable or stable loss development since the June 30, 2016 analysis except 2010/11 which was primarily impacted by deterioration on a single large claim.
+Frequency has been generally declining since 2000/01 through 2011/12 and has been relatively flat from 2011/12 through 2016/17.
+The average severity increased significantly for the 2008/09 through 2016/17 years but shows considerable volatility by year. - Auto Physical Damage: Overall our ultimate loss and ALAE estimates decreased by \$302,000, driven by the 2012/13, 2014/15 and 2015/16 accident years.
+The favorable results were partially offset by deterioration in the 2008/09 year.
+Frequency has been relatively stable over the last five years, which means that variation across these years is severity driven. - Errors and Omissions: We note that all claims have been closed for the accident years where NJSIG retained liability (2002/03 to 2007/08) since June 30, 2015 and we assume no further IBNR. - Property: Deterioration in 2012/13 was more than offset by stable or favorable loss emergence in all other years.
 Both frequency and severity results for all accident years were generally as expected.
-Overall, ultimate net loss and ALAE decreased by \$318,000. - Aggregate: Our estimate for all years remained stable.
-There was some improvement in the underlying workers compensation experience for 2001/02 and 2002/03 which did not impact the aggregate, since the aggregate layer was significantly exceeded on an all coverages combined basis.
+Overall, ultimate net loss and ALAE decreased by \$1.9 million. - Aggregate: Our estimate for all years remained stable.
+There was some improvement in the underlying workers compensation experience for 2002/03 which did not impact the aggregate, since the aggregate layer was exceeded on an all coverages combined basis.